 Key Highlights

-• Closing costs in Hawaii include fees like title insurance, escrow, and attorney fees, differing by location and property type.
+- Hawaii closing costs include lawyer fees, title insurance, and escrow.
+Rates vary by location and property type.

 Understanding Closing Costs in Hawaii